 The standard of care for university-affiliated healthcare facilities is virtually identical to the standard for private, for-profit healthcare facilities though, as with all consensus products developed by accredited standards developers, out-of-step conditions in state level adaptions of all consensus products applicable to healthcare facilities is possible.

-When redlines are released you may find them at the link below.
+Today we find six redlines open for public review at the link below.
 We encourage our colleagues in the education industry to participate directly in the ASHRAE standards development process:

 If designers, contractors and facility managers want to keep pace with the real-time evolution of leading practice in this spaces, they may want to click into our regular coverage of it.
 We take a sanguine look at the coordination (and sometimes destructive competition) among non-profit organizations that set the standard of care for the US education facility industry.
 This product is maintained on the standing agenda of our Mechanical Engineering and Healthcare Facility teleconferences.
 See our CALENDAR for the next online meeting; open to everyone.
 Use the login credentials at the upper right of our home page.